adityaraj005/Pong-Game/README.md

   scoreboard.py: Contains the Scoreboard class for keeping track of the score.

 ## Key Learnings
-  **Game Development**: Learned to develop a classic game using Python’s Turtle module.
+  -**Game Development**: Learned to develop a classic game using Python’s Turtle module.
-  **Collision Detection**: Implemented collision detection for game elements.
+  -**Collision Detection**: Implemented collision detection for game elements.
-  **Modular Code Structure**: Organized code into separate classes for better maintainability and reusability.
+  -**Modular Code Structure**: Organized code into separate classes for better maintainability and reusability.